Alejogb1/job-board/blog-data/why-is-my-rails-7-api-not-passing-the-session-cookie-header-to-the-front-end.md

 id: "why-is-my-rails-7-api-not-passing-the-session-cookie-header-to-the-front-end"
 ---

-Alright, let's tackle this persistent issue of Rails 7 APIs and the vanishing session cookie.
+, let's tackle this persistent issue of Rails 7 APIs and the vanishing session cookie.
 It’s a situation I’ve certainly found myself troubleshooting more than once, and the root cause often lies in a combination of subtle configuration nuances.
 The symptom, as you've experienced, is a lack of the session cookie header being passed from the backend API to your front-end application, leading to a frustrating state of unauthorized access.
 The problem isn't usually a fault in Rails itself, but rather how we’ve set things up or misunderstand how cookies and cross-origin requests operate.

 From my experience, there are primarily three areas where these types of problems arise.
-The first revolves around the configured *domain and security settings for the cookie*.
-The second involves the crucial topic of *Cross-Origin Resource Sharing (CORS) configuration*, and the final one, which often surprises newer developers, relates to the * nuances of the `sameSite` cookie attribute*.
+The first revolves around the configured _domain and security settings for the cookie_.
+The second involves the crucial topic of _Cross-Origin Resource Sharing (CORS) configuration_, and the final one, which often surprises newer developers, relates to the _ nuances of the `sameSite` cookie attribute_.
 It’s worth noting that these aren’t separate silos, but interlinked systems, and misconfiguring one can affect the others.

 Let’s dive into each of these aspects, along with specific code examples that illuminate how to rectify them.
 I'll present a pragmatic approach, echoing the kind of solutions I've employed in production environments.